projectcalico/calico/README.md

   unpacked directory.
 Your start-up script should be set to restart Felix on exit because Felix simetimes needs to restart to pick up configuration changes.

+### Debs and RPMs

+The Calico team build debs and RPMs for releases of Calico but right now the processes involve our build server.
+Please get in touch if you need to build your own packages.